Skip to content →

 Dr. Nate Elzinga

 Dr. Elzinga is a Nationally Certified School Psychologist and licensed clinical psychologist who received his doctoral training in school psychology from Northern Illinois University in Dekalb, Illinois.
 During his doctoral training experiences, Dr. Elzinga had the opportunity to practice in both school and hospital settings and maintains an active interest in a variety of aspects of both school and clinical practice.
 Dr. Elzinga’s thesis and dissertation research focused on the bullying/victimization experiences of adolescents with autism spectrum disorder, a population he continues to work closely with.
-Following graduate school, Dr. Elzinga completed his internship through ISPIC and District 211 at Schaumburg High School and then continued to also completed his post-doctoral supervision while being employed in District 211.
+Following graduate school, Dr. Elzinga completed his internship through ISPIC and District 211 at Schaumburg High School and then continued to also complete his post-doctoral supervision while being employed in District 211.
 As a psychologist in District 211, Dr. Elzinga works at Schaumburg High School where his responsibilities include providing individual and group therapeutic supports to students with a range of backgrounds and needs, completing individual evaluations for initial and continued eligibility for special education services, coordination of Section 504 plans and services, consultation with school staff, facilitating IEP meetings, and completing systems-level work.
-Dr. Elzinga also serves as a district-level team member involved in the creation of comprehensive psychodiagnostic reports linking adolescents and young adults with supports and services through the state of Illinois.
+Dr. Elzinga also serves as the lead psychologist for the District and as a district-level team member involved in the creation of comprehensive psychodiagnostic reports linking adolescents and young adults with supports and services through the state of Illinois.

 Skip to toolbar